 For most people, a sudden change in sexual responsiveness has at least some emotional impact.

-Dr. Ashton has had patients whose prior sexual problems surface during discussions of sexual side effects.
 Some people on antidepressants become depressed again over their lack of sexual fulfillment.
 Sexual difficulties can be a blow to a person's self-esteem.
 It can be a great loss for a man not to be able to have an erection or a woman to become aroused.
 As a result, sex with their partners can become so uncomfortable that the couples often end up withdrawing from the relationship.

 Consider using a variety of sex therapy techniques to communicate feelings with your partner and reconnect with one another.
 These include nonsexual touching exercises like massage that help partners to experience physical pleasure together once again.
 Many people find new ways to enhance their sexual satisfaction.